smb-celldevbio/smb-celldevbio.github.io/_posts/2023-01-19-PerkinsBlog.md

 comments: true
 ---

-In this blog post, we feature an interview with Dr. Mindy Lu Perkins, a postdoctoral fellow in the European Molecular Biology Laboratory, Heidelberg.
+In this blog post, we feature an interview with Dr. Mindy Liu Perkins, a postdoctoral fellow in the European Molecular Biology Laboratory, Heidelberg.

 **When did you first become interested in mathematics and biology?**